sjeandeaux/access-log-monitor/README.md

 > The folder `access-log-monitor` contains the source code for the application.
 It uses `github.com/spf13/cobra` structure.

-> The file `Dockerfile` uses the multi-staging to generate an image docker with the binaries (access-log-monitor).
+> The file `Dockerfile` uses multi-staging to generate a docker image with the binaries (access-log-monitor).

 > The file `docker-compose` uses the tool `flog` to generate logs.

 > The folder `flog` contains a dockerfile to build the latest version of github.com/mingrammer/flog.
+It is used as a log generator for testing purposes.

 ### Software architecture